dnw6/vbe/posts/why-bluetooth-sucks.md

 layout: layouts/post.njk
 ---

-Yesterday I misplaced my wireless earbuds, which I use a lot during teh day for music and work calls.
+Yesterday I misplaced my wireless earbuds, which I use a lot during the day for music and work calls.
 So I dug out an older pair of wireless, over-the-ear headphones (Sony WH-C500).

 I charged them up, put them on, switched them on, and a friendly voice in my ear told me "Bluetooth connected".